Terms and conditions

 14. DISPUTE RESOLUTION

-If a dispute arises out of or in connection with the Contract or the performance, validity or enforceability of it (a “Dispute”) then, except as expressly provided in the Contact, the parties shall follow the dispute resolution procedure set out in this condition 14.
+If a dispute arises out of or in connection with the Contract or the performance, validity or enforceability of it (a “Dispute”) then, except as expressly provided in the Contract, the Parties shall attempt to resolve any dispute arising out of or relating to the Agreement through negotiations between their appointed representatives who have the authority to settle such disputes.

 14.1.
 Negotiate in good faith

 14.2.2.
-The mediation shall start not later than 28 days after the date of the ADR Notice.
+Any such mediation shall start not later than 28 days after the date of the ADR Notice.

 14.3.
 Continued Performance